-Yes No 2 Do you have a policy of placing students on a waiting list?
-X 2 If yes, please answer the questions below for Fall 2015 admissions: 0=40

-C2 Number of qualified applicants offered a place on waiting list 3512 C2 Number accepting a place on the waiting list 1437 C2 Number of wait-listed students admitted 315 C2 Is your waiting list ranked?
-No C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+Yes No Do you have a policy of placing students on a waiting list?
+X If yes, please answer the questions below for Fall 2016 admissions: Number of qualified applicants offered a place on waiting list 3767 Number accepting a place on the waiting list 1680 Number of wait-listed students admitted 110 Yes No Is your waiting list ranked? Χ If yes, do you release that information to students?
+Do you release that information to school counselors?
+Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is your waiting list ranked?
+Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for Fall 2016 admissions: Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 110 Yes Is your waiting list ranked?
+If yes, do you release that information to students?